 Interested in Pursuing a Career in Public Administration?

-The Public Administration master's program provide a quality graduate degree that is affordable, responsive to local workforce needs and is accessible to working part-time commuting students who seek to serve the public through employment in government and non-profit organizations.
+The Public Administration master's program provides a quality graduate degree that is affordable, responsive to local workforce needs and is accessible to working part-time commuting students who seek to serve the public through employment in government and non-profit organizations.

 The MPA degree is an interdisciplinary program housed in the department of Political Science and supported by faculty in the departments of: Biology; Communications; Criminal Justice; Economics and Management; Geography, Planning, and Sustainability; Nursing; Sociology.